 David instructed the soldiers to storm the walls of a city.
 Then he instructed the soldiers to pull back at the last minute and leave Uriah unprotected.
 Uriah was killed by the enemy.
-At first David seemed to be angry, but then he just accepted the fact that war kills and told them to go ahead and make sure that the city was completely destroyed.
+At first David seems to be angry, but then he just accepts the fact that war kills and tells them to go ahead and make sure that the city is completely destroyed.